sedoobitto/sedoobitto/README.md

 ---

-- 👀 Profound interest in the realm of software engineering
+- 👀 Profound interest in the realm of Tech.

 - 🔭 Currently studying **Software Engineering** at **ALX-Africa**.